c4milo/osx-builder/README.md

-# OSX Builder Service
+# OSX Builder

-The OSX Builder is a small HTTP API that allows to create and destroy virtual machines in VMWare Fusion or Workstation.
+The OSX Builder is a small HTTP API that allows to run OSX buildets on OS X virtual machines running on VMWare Fusion

 ## HTTP response codes